BenAuer2021/Tools-To-Analyze-Simulation-Output/README.md

 ```

 ### How to run the code
-Start root by typing 'root' in a terminal window, and then compile the code and create libraries via `.L Projection_macro.cpp++`.
-The code can then be run via the command 'Projection_macros("LEHR_BoneScan_pos2_0.5Bq_Correct_100_files")'.
-For the code the be found in all directories in a given computer, add the Projection_macro.cpp file into the 'share/root/macros' folder.
+Start root by typing `root` in a terminal window, and then compile the code and create libraries via `.L Projection_macro.cpp++`.
+The code can then be run via the command `Projection_macros("LEHR_BoneScan_pos2_0.5Bq_Correct_100_files")`.
+For the code the be found in all directories in a given computer, add the Projection_macro.cpp file into the `share/root/macros` folder.

 ![image](https://github.com/BenAuer2021/Tools-To-Analyze-Simulation-Output/assets/84809217/f44f3dfa-b081-4e4d-9753-22c32a72b860)

 ### What output does it create?

-The 'Projection_macro.cpp' code creates the 2D projection for the photopeak in a pdf file, as well as the scatter, primary, total energy spectra for the photopeak and full spectrum,
+The `Projection_macro.cpp` code creates the 2D projection for the photopeak in a pdf file, as well as the scatter, primary, total energy spectra for the photopeak and full spectrum,
 ```ruby
 FileNamePhotopeak_Projection2D.pdf
 FileNamePhotopeakSpectra.pdf